moxietoolkit/srd/source/1-system/1-player/4-dice-rolls.md

 - **Messy**: You avoid the brunt of the trouble. _The GM lightens the consequences_.
 - **Grim**: You fail to avoid trouble. _The GM follows through on the move_.

 The GM calls for defense rolls when they target you directly with an impact move.
-On a messy, there's still some trouble, like taking lesser damage, losing the chance to act or being in a worse position.
+On a messy, there's still some trouble, like taking lesser damage, losing the chance to act, or being in a worse position.

 **_Defense is cinematic - a reaction, out of your hands_**.
 The GM picks the stat to fit the danger, your PC's likely reaction, vulnerabilities, and what feels right for the moment.
 This keeps it varied - you can't always use a strong stat.

 ## Montage Roll

-Roll to condense a seequence you don't want to play out in detail, but still want to leave it up to the dice. **_Roll 2d_**, resolving it all as a single action roll, then narrate a few beats.
+Roll to condense a sequence you don't want to play out in detail, but still want to leave up to the dice. **_Roll 2d_**, resolving it all as a single action roll, then narrate a few beats.
 Keep things moving or zoom in on a grim.

 If multiple PCs join, **_each rolls 2d and shares the risk_**.
 Collaborate on the results.
 6s on separate rolls don't count towards criticals.